alondraorn/DH-150-Assignments/README.md

-# DH 150 Assignment 01: Heuristic Evaluation of NFL Fantasy Football Mobile App by Josh Mimura
+# DH 150 Assignment 01:
+# Heuristic Evaluation of the NFL Fantasy Football Mobile App by Josh Mimura

 ## Introduction